Typical Day of an Administrative Assistant: Job Description & Duties

-Already people waiting in the office that have critical needs.
-Enroll new students, try
+Already people are waiting in the office that have critical needs.
+I enroll new students, try

-to get them into classes, enter their information into computer, and request additional
+to get them into classes, enter their information into the computer, and request additional

 The phone rings every 5 minutes with simple requests that take my time until 10:00

 My boss calls and lets me know he has a meeting in another town—could I get a report off his desk, scan it and send it to his phone?